 The degree to which the corporate goals were achieved is taken into account by the Compensation Committee in determining percentages of target awards.
 The level of achievement of each goal is not associated with any particular compensation outcome, which remains in the discretion of the Compensation Committee regardless of goal achievement.
-Due to the fact that a majority of goals were met for 2014, but the Company did not achieve the goal of submitting the NDA to the FDA, the bonuses that were awarded by our Board for 2014 were generally below the target bonus for each executive.
-The Compensation Committee determined that the organization had an overall performance of about 60% and that the performance of the executives' functional areas ranged from 80% to 120%.
+Due to the fact that a majority of goals were met for 2015, including the successful submission and filing of the NDA with the FDA, but the Company did not achieve certain goals, the bonuses that were awarded by our Board for 2015 were below the target bonus for each executive.
+The Compensation Committee determined that the organization had an overall performance of about 70%, which was applied by the Board of Directors to each executive.
 The individual bonus achievement amounts were as follows:

-Name Percent of 2014 Target Bonus
+Name Percent of 2015 Target Bonus 2015 Target Bonus % Overall Bonus % for 2015

-Stephen Davis 70% 40% 13.6%
+Stephen Davis 70% 70% 49%

-Roger Mills 70% 40% 28%
+Srdjan Stankovic 70% 50% 8.75%

-Terrence Moore 90% 40% 36%
+Terrence Moore 70% 40% 28%

-Glenn Baity 80% 40% 32%
+Glenn Baity 70% 40% 28%

-^{} As Mr. Davis joined ACADIA in July 2014, his bonus for 2014 was prorated accordingly.
+^{} As Dr. Stankovic joined ACADIA in 2015, his bonus was prorated.